Coder-RL/LibreChat-Ollama/rag_api/README.md

 #### API Key Security

-The RAG API is protected by a token-based authentication system.
-API keys are stored in a JSON file and can be managed using the provided script:
+The RAG API is protected by a token-based authentication system with enhanced security features.
+API keys are stored in a JSON file with usage metadata and can be managed using the provided script:

 ```bash
 # Generate a new token